codebarista-de/buybuttonstatesynchronizer/README.md

 # BuyButtonStateSynchronizer

-If multiple Shopware plugins modify the disabled state of the buy-button (btn-buy), the plugin that modifies the state last will win.
+If multiple Shopware plugins modify the buy-button's (btn-buy) disabled state, the plugin that modifies the state last will win.
 BuyButtonStateSynchronizer allows multiple plugins to agree with each other on the disabled state of the buy button.

-Instead of modifying the disabled state of the buy-button like this:
+Instead of modifying the buy-button's disabled state like this:

 ```javascript
 export default class MyPlugin extends Plugin {